1. Why use this guide?

 Many libraries and record offices have subscriptions to one or both of the above sites.

 Most local and county record offices also hold microfilm or microfiche copies of the census returns for their own area, excluding 1911.
-Find out more on ARCHON.
+Use Find an archive to find contact details for local and county record offices.

 4. Other sources